Sunday of Week 31 of Ordinary Time (Year B)

 Positive response

 Note how Jesus receives the man.
-Usually Scribes and Pharisees are presented as hostile to Jesus.
+Usually scribes and Pharisees are presented as hostile to Jesus.
 It would be natural for Jesus to be on the defensive, to react negatively.
 But Jesus always takes the person as he or she is.
-He does not indulge in stereotyping about "typical Scribes and Pharisees" and tarring all with the same brush.
-We do this so easily with classes, races, age groups (teenagers, older people).
+He does not indulge in stereotyping about ‘typical scribes and Pharisees’ and tarring all with the same brush.
+We do this so easily with classes, races, age groups (teenagers, the elderly).
 We use so many labels.
 We even stereotype individuals we know before they have opened their mouths, based on our previous experience with them.

 Jesus accepts and responds to this person here and now as he is.
-An example which we can all follow and which would save a lot of wear and tear in our relations with people, if we did so.
+It is an example which we can all follow and which would save a lot of wear and tear in our relations with people, if we did so.

 A new development

-To answer the man’s question Jesus quotes from the Jewish scripture, the Old Testament.
+To answer the man’s question, Jesus quotes from the Jewish Scripture, i.e. the Old Testament.
 In answering the question, Jesus begins from where the man is, in an area which will be both familiar and acceptable to him.
 But he takes two distinct texts and puts them together as one.
 This is a significant development and one that is absolutely central to the Christian vision.

-In today’s First Reading from Deuteronomy, one of the books of the Jewish law, one can see that one is urged to love God with all one’s energy and to "keep all his laws and commandments".
-There is no mention here of the "neighbour".
-That appears in a separate text in a different book of the law (Leviticus 19:18).
+In today’s First Reading from Deuteronomy, one of the books of the Jewish law, we can see that one is urged to love God with all one’s energy and to:

-Like Jesus, we cannot separate our love of God from loving ALL those around us.
+Like Jesus, we cannot separate our love of God from loving all those around us.
 Sometimes we see our sins just as offences against God, even when action is directed against another person.
-We may go to "confession", get forgiveness and feel the matter is finished.
+We may go to ‘confession’, get forgiveness and feel the matter is finished.
 We go to God for forgiveness, when what is also needed is forgiveness from and reconciliation with the person we have hurt.
-If we cannot love the neighbour we can see, how can we love the God we cannot see? (cf. 1 John 4:20)
+If we cannot love the neighbour we can see, how can we love the God we cannot see?
+(See 1 John 4:20.)

 And who is my neighbour?
-For the people in Jesus’ time, it was a fellow-Jew.
+For the people in Jesus’ time, it was a fellow Jew.
 Others, even though physically near, were not.
-Following the teaching of Jesus, however, it is anyone who needs our love, our concern, or who shows love and concern for us, transcending all barriers and independent of like or dislike, approval or disapproval.
-But some of us can sympathise with the complaint of comic strip character, Charlie Brown: "I love humanity; it’s people I can’t stand!"
+Following the teaching of Jesus, however, it is anyone—transcending all barriers and independent of like or dislike, approval or disapproval.
+Yet some of us can certainly sympathise with the complaint of the famous comic strip character, Charlie Brown, who said: “I love humanity; it’s people I can’t stand!”

 Loving others, loving ourselves

 We are to love our neighbour as we love ourselves.
 That sounds very demanding.
 Actually it is often part of the problem.
 Many, if not most of us, do not love ourselves very much.
-Many, most would not like others to know us as we feel we really are.
+Many, perhaps most, would not like others to know us as we feel we really are.

-We go to great lengths to hide our inadequacies, our weaknesses.
-We spend a lot of money on houses, cars, clothes, jewellery, cosmetics, dining out… Image is all.
-We need status symbols to prove we are "someone".
-Teenagers looking and sounding very "with-it" but actually hiding behind currently fashionable clothes-styles, hairstyles, language, being "cool" and "hip".
+We go to great lengths to hide our inadequacies and weaknesses.
+We spend a lot of money on houses, cars, clothes, jewellery, cosmetics, dining out and such material ‘images’—image is everything.
+We need status symbols to prove we are ‘someone’.
+Teenagers looking and sounding very “with-it”, but actually hiding behind currently fashionable clothes-styles, hairstyles, language, being ‘cool’, ‘hip’ or whatever word is in current use.

 Very few people are really themselves in front of others.
-In computer jargon we say, "What you see is what you get [WYSWYG]".
+In computer jargon we say: “What you see is what you get”.
 In other words, what appears on the screen will also appear on a print-out.
-For people it should be, "What you see is what there is."
+For people it should be: “What you see is what there is.”

-This requires total self-acceptance (not the same as self-approval) and integrity, wholeness.
-Self-acceptance means that I fully acknowledge both my strengths and weaknesses and I am not ashamed of them and I don’t mind if other people know them.
-Because such a person knows that the key to being loved is to have one’s real self accessible to others.
+This requires total self-acceptance (not the same as self-approval) and integrity—in other words, wholeness.
+Self-acceptance means that I fully acknowledge both my strengths and weaknesses, and that I am not ashamed of them and I don’t mind if other people know them.
+Such a person knows that the key to being loved is to have one’s real self accessible to others.

 Conventionally we say we should first love God.
 Then, for his sake, we love others.
-Lastly, self should be denied, sacrifices should be made.
-We should not be self-ish, self-centred.
+Lastly, the self should be denied and sacrifices should be made.
+We should not be self-ish, i.e. self-centred.

-And we will then discover that, when we have learnt to love genuinely and unconditionally, we will be loved in return – though not by all.
-We cannot be loved by all because there are many people out there who are not able to love; it is not because there is anything wrong with me.
+We will then discover that, when we have learnt to love genuinely and unconditionally, we will be loved in return—though not by all.
+We cannot be loved by all because there are people out there who are not able to love; it is not because there is anything wrong with me.
 To want to be loved by everyone is simply unattainable.

-And when we know what really loving and being loved is (by direct experience), then (and only then?) can we talk about really loving God.
+And when we know what really loving and being loved is (by direct experience), then, and perhaps only then, can we talk about really loving God.
 All this, says today’s Gospel, is more important than any ritual or sacrifice.
 It is no good being in church every hour of every day if I am not a loving person.

 Discipleship

-Jesus said the Scribe was "close to the Kingdom" because he had touched on the essence of living: loving God and loving others as a single but distinct reality.
+Jesus said the scribe was “not far from the kingdom of God” because he had touched on the essence of living—loving God and loving others as a single, but distinct reality.
 But he is not quite part of it yet.
-He was not and apparently did not become a full disciple of Jesus.
+He was not yet, and apparently did not become, a full disciple of Jesus.

-by itself.
+Or are you a disciple because you never miss Mass, or you have special devotion to Our Lady?
+No, it is none of these by itself.
 What is essential and sufficient is to love God in loving others and to love others in loving God.
+One might ask, is that it?
+Yes, that’s it.